rockthejvm/rockthejvm-site/src/content/articles/akka-http-3-json-libraries.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For

 This article is for the Scala programmer who works with [Akka HTTP](https://doc.akka.io/docs/akka-http/current/index.html).

+## Introduction

 Probably one of the most common problems for any developer writing HTTP services is, obviously, JSON manipulation.

 In this article we'll address not one, but 3 different ways to handle JSON in Akka HTTP.